-- “New Journalist” who used, in his craft, the techniques of a novelist: dialogue, scene-setting, and analysis complemented by in-depth interviews
+* “New Journalist” who, in his craft, used the techniques of a novelist

 College students could not study journalism in the 1970s or early 1980s without hearing paeans to Hunter S. Thompson.
-Born in 1938, he was an icon during the age of “gonzo” or “new journalism.”
+Born on July 18, 1937 in Louisville, Kentucky, he was an icon during the age of “gonzo” or “new journalism.”
 Along with Truman Capote, Timothy Crouse, Joan Didion, Norman Mailer, George Plimpton, Gay Talese, and Tom Wolfe, etc., he was one of the prominent practitioners of this “new” style of non-fiction writing.

 New Journalism aimed to peel back layers of contrived respectability and take readers into uncharted places using the techniques of a novelist: dialogue, scene-setting, and penetrating analysis complemented by in-depth interviews.
 The focus was often not on the official event or the person being profiled, but on the backdrop that gave the story texture.
 By going behind the scenes, and exposing the most intimate thoughts and actions of the people in the story, the writer could pierce the layers of PR officialdom that hid reality.
 And it worked.
 When practiced by talented writers, new journalism approached art.
 It had energy and voice and it made for riveting reading.